16 Down: History

+16 Down was formed in 1997 by the remaining members of the Prodigal Sons.

-After Erwin Nyhoff, the only original member left in the Dutch band Prodigal Sons, decided to go solo under the name Prodigal Son in late 1996, the remaining members Jeroen Hobert, Marco Hovius and Arjan Pronk formed the band After Dust, later renaming themselves 16 Down.
+Jeroen Hobert, Marco Hovius and Arjan Pronk formed the band After Dust, later renaming themselves 16 Down.

+16 Down recorded the first demo starting February 1997 and did live performances all over the Netherlands from the start of that year.

+Hovius composer all songs and also developed his producing and arranging skills at that time.
+Arjan en Jeroen were a solid rhythm and bass team.

 In March 2001, the release of the single "Subtle Movements" earned the band media attention and chart success in The Netherlands and a spot at Lowlands 2001, a 3-day festival with over 57,000 tickets sold.

-Their debut album Headrush and its second single "Heaven Still Cries" followed, garnering more chart success for the band.
+Their debut album Headrush (2001) and its second single "Heaven Still Cries" followed, garnering more chart success for the band.
 The album's third single "If The Money's Right" featured guest vocals by Rudeboy of Urban Dance Squad and was used by Pepsi in a television commercial.

 In 2002, 16 Down participated in the Marlboro Flashback Tour series, performing a full set of Radiohead songs in a number of cities across the Netherlands.